KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/IG-Page-Design/Index.page.md

 Currently, Simplifier commands, such as FQL or pagelink / tree / xml / json / render, will not be processed by the rendered page.
 </div>

-## Base NHS England templates

-NHS themed templates for IG's can be found in <a href="https://simplifier.net/FHIRImplementationGuideTemplate/~guides">https://simplifier.net/FHIRImplementationGuideTemplate/~guides</a>

-NOTE: only the "Simplified / UK Core based template" will be maintained going forwards.

 <hr class="thickline">